NixNeovim/NixNeovim/README.md

 #### Forked

-This is originally based on [pta2002/nixvim](https://github.com/pta2002/nixvim).
+This was originally based on [pta2002/nixvim](https://github.com/pta2002/nixvim).
+However, today, it shares very little code, approaches problems very differently, and is completely independent.

 ## Get Ready